Lincoln Continental: 2002 (Los Angeles Auto Show)

-While the 2002 concept never reached production, certain design elements were adapted in other Lincoln vehicles, as its roofline was adapted by the 2006 Lincoln Zephyr (later MKZ) and its front fascia was adapted by the 2007–2010 MKX.
+Though the concept never reached production, several of its design elements were adapted into the Lincoln line, as its roofline was adapted by the 2006 Lincoln Zephyr (later MKZ) and its front fascia was adapted by the 2007–2010 MKX.

 2015 (New York Auto Show)

-At the 2015 New York International Auto Show, Lincoln unveiled a concept vehicle, serving as a preview for the revival of the Lincoln Continental.
-The concept vehicle was powered by the 3.0L twin-turbo V6 (its final drivetrain configuration was not revealed until its production).
+At the 2015 New York International Auto Show, Lincoln unveiled a Lincoln Continental concept sedan, serving as a preview for the replacement of the Lincoln MKS.
+The "rhapsody blue" interior also served as a preview of the flagship Black Label trim.
+Though Lincoln did identify a 3.0L twin-turbo V6 as the engine for the car, it did not identify the driven wheels or platform architecture of the production vehicle.

-Between the concept vehicle and the production 2017 Continental, were several differences; the concept vehicle was fitted with a glass roof and four-seat interior that were not included for production.
-The production Continental has larger side view mirrors, larger air intakes in the front fascia, and red-colored brake lights.
+The 2017 production Continental saw several revisions from the concept car, which was fitted with a full-length glass roof and a 2+2 seating configuration (the latter would be seen with the Coach Door Edition).
+Along with smaller-diameter wheels and body-color lower body trim, the production vehicle has larger air intakes in the front bumper, larger sideview mirrors, and revised headlamps and taillamps (to comply with US design standards).